 Through configuring port mirroring, you can use one port of a switch to observe the traffic on a group of ports.
-S2524, S2516 and S2524GX have only one destination port and one souce port for mirroring.

 Enter the privilege mode and perform the following steps to configure port mirroring:

 Command Description

 configure Enters the global configuration mode.

-mirror session session_number {destination Configures port mirroring.
+mirror session session_number {destination {interface interface-id} source {interface interface interface interface interface-id [, -]rx] } Configures port mirroring.

-{interface interface-id} source {interface interface-id [, -]rx] } session-number is the number of the port mirroring.
+session-number is the number of the port mirroring.

 destination is the destination port of the mirroring.

 source is the source port of mirroring.

 rx means the input data of mirroring.

 exit Enters the management mode again.

 write Saves the configuration.